Autism spectrum condition

 The South Gloucestershire autism planning group (APG) is a multi- professional group with carer and user representation that meets on a bi-monthly basis with the aim of reviewing and considering national and local guidance and policy relating to adults with autism.

-The group also oversees the development of a long term strategy to improve local support for people with autism.
+The group also oversees the development of a long-term strategy to improve local support for people with autism.
 The group supports the development of services for people with autism and works with other providers to ensure that non-specialist services are accessible for people with autism.

 Local Autism Group for Children and Young People

 This is a multi-professional group which meets quarterly and includes representation from parents/carers, managers, commissioners and clinicians.
-The key aim of the group is coordinate and collaborate regarding services and interventions to enable the needs of children and young people with ASD and their families to be met across South Gloucestershire.
+The key aim of the group is to co-ordinate and collaborate regarding services and interventions to enable the needs of children and young people with ASD and their families to be met across South Gloucestershire.

 The government’s ‘Think Autism’ adult strategy and supporting information is available to read on Gov.UK.

 Autism Education Trust (AET) has information, advice, training and resources for those involved in educating autistic children and young people.

 South Gloucestershire has an Autism Education Trust hub which is run by Integra.
 Settings can choose to buy the service.